Skip to content

 Wire a BH1750 light sensor and BME280 to my pi

-Key feature: Intelligent I2C bus sharing - multiple devices on same bus
+Key feature: I2C bus sharing — multiple devices on the same bus without conflict.

 Example 3: Mixed Protocols